rpatechnologies/test-app/README.md

 # Notes

-First and second questions are done, for the second question please check the console output also please check the comment
+First and second questions are done, for the second question please check the console output also please check the comment written above the function